FORREST GUMP (12)

 Vastly different from Winston Groom's novel upon which it is based, Zemeckis' film borders upon fantasy, aided by groundbreaking visual effects and a unique style of filmmaking usually associated with the director's high standard.
 Much of the script's dialogue has since become part of movie folklore, with such sound bites as "stupid is as stupid does", "life is like a box of chocolates" amongst other "Gumpism's", made even more famous by Tom Hanks' excellent leading performance.

-The film is high quality entertainment, although as a history lesson it has about as much impact as the Billy Joel song "We Didn't Start The Fire", merely mentioning all and sundry but doing little more than skimming around the periphery of them.
-The film also suffers from a message that "you need to be an idiot to live the American dream".
-Many would hail it as a modern cinema classic, but for some, it just isn't quite at that level.
+The film is high quality entertainment, although as a history lesson it has about as much impact as the Billy Joel song "We Didn't Start The Fire", merely mentioning all and sundry but doing little more than skimming around the periphery of them, and if you look a little deeper, the film also suffers from a cynical message that "you need to be an idiot to live the American dream".